remiblancher/post-quantum-pki-lab/journey/00-revelation/README.md

 ---

-## Prochaine etape
+## Next step

-→ **Niveau 1 : "Build Your Quantum-Safe Foundation"**
+→ **Level 1: "Build Your Quantum-Safe Foundation"**

-Tu vas creer ta premiere CA post-quantique avec ML-DSA.
+You'll create your first post-quantum CA with ML-DSA.